 The EU Medical Devices and In Vitro Diagnostics Regulations from 2017 are the biggest change in European regulations related to medical devices and in vitro diagnostics (IVDs) since the introduction of the current EU CE marking directives.

-The regulations introduce a number of new requirements and changes.
-Some of the major changes include:
+The regulations have a number of new requirements and changes.
+Some of the major changes are listed below:

 Electrical and Electronic Equipment, EEE products are defined as any equipment that requires electrical energy to complete their intended use or function.
 This can include single phase mains voltage, three phase mains voltage or battery-powered equipment.
 These products can incorporate everything from heaters to lasers, to UV lamps and high voltage electrical subsystems.

 Each major global market has their own regulatory requirements, yet many global markets are harmonized in terms of what is required before sale.
 Most regulatory requirements can be grouped into the following categories:

 Some regulations require third party testing and certification other requirements are met through self-certification.
 In both cases, before a product is released to market, said product must have proof of compliance with these regulations within the products Technical File.
 Proof of compliance can come in the form of Certified Body (CB) Test Reports, CB certificates, Nationally Recognized Testing Laboratory Listing Reports, Electromagnetic compatibility EMC and Federal Communications Commission (FCC) test reports, amongst other options.
 This technical file should be available to customers, authorities and auditors alike in order to quickly prove the device meets all applicable regulations.